RyuketsuNoKami/app/README.md

 For the endpoints for insert(POST) and delete(DELETE) you have to use POSTMAN

-Open 3 terminal :one for symfony
+Open 3 terminal :one for symfony,
-				one for encore
+		one for encore,
-				one for commands
+		one for commands.

 	1)Symfony terminal: